Master in Earth Sciences

 HBO students and students with a BSc degree obtained at an institution inside or outside of the Netherlands

-Students who hold a certificate of higher vocational education (hbo) or an equivalent of a VU University BSc degree obtained at an institution inside or outside of the Netherlands may be admitted to the Master's programme in Earth Sciences on the basis of a decision to that effect taken by the Examination Board.
+Students who hold a certificate of higher vocational education (hbo) or an equivalent of a VU Amsterdam BSc degree obtained at an institution inside or outside of the Netherlands may be admitted to the Master's programme in Earth Sciences on the basis of a decision to that effect taken by the Examination Board.
 The Examination Board will determine whether the qualification in question is sufficiently relevant to warrant admission.
 The Examination Board may place additional requirements on the student before granting admission to the programme.

 N.B.
 Students who need a visa (MVV) to enter the Netherlands must have passed the test and submitted the original test certificate before 1 June.
 All other students have to submit the test certificate at the latest before 1 September.